 Change Your World in an MIT Classroom

-The MIT Advanced Study Program (ASP) is a continuing education, non-degree program that offers working professionals and exceptional graduate students an opportunity to enroll in MIT's STEM (Science, Technology, Engineering, Mathematics) and Management classes as non-degree students for a semester, year, or longer.
+The MIT Advanced Study Program (ASP) is your chance to enroll in MIT's STEM (Science, Technology, Engineering, Mathematics) classes as a non-degree student for a semester, a year, or longer.

-This semester-by-semester, self-directed program allows ASP Fellows to learn from the Institute’s renowned faculty and cutting-edge research.
+This semester-by-semester, self-directed program allows you to learn from the Institute’s renowned faculty and cutting-edge research.

 Your studies may be part-time or full-time, enrolling in anywhere from one to four classes.
-Because students design their own class load, the Program fits both your schedule and educational aspirations.
+Because you design your own class load, the Program fits both your schedule and your professional and educational goals.

 The MIT Advanced Study Program offers an opportunity to continue your education and earn MIT class credit and a transcript, but is not a degree program.